 b.
 Personalize search results

 People who use your search bar are often narrowing their search to find specific products.
 The result is similar to a Google query but limited to your product line.
 The customer can view results close to the search query (which may include those based on past queries).
-For example, Luggage Direct uses an intelligent search bar to help narrow my choices.
+As an e-commerce example, Luggage Direct uses an intelligent search bar to help narrow my choices.

 c.
 Personalized product recommendations based on views